after a lot of work, which isn't finished by far, I can present you first, somehow usable, images.

 allwinner branch on LE github: GitHub - LibreELEC/LibreELEC.tv at allwinner (official branch for AW SoCs without hardware codecs)

-I would be glad if someone can test things mentioned in untested section.
 I also accept suggestion which drivers should be enabled in kernel config and which H3 boards should be added.
 Support for other SoCs is planned to be added later, when kernel support is good enough and appropriate GPU driver is available.

 Thanks to all who helped with this in any way.